 - Integration with our main platform

-This keeps the parking server simple and resilient.
-If our main backend is down, parking pages still work.
+This keeps the parking server simple and resilient and if our main backend goes down, parking pages still work.

 Domain Validation

 Domains get approved through our main platform.
-The parking server syncs this list every 5 minutes and validates domains for SSL certificate requests through Caddy.
+The parking server syncs this list on interval and validates domains for SSL certificate requests.

 We pay users $0.01 per 1,000 unique visitors